Publishing to S3

 2. Create an IAM user with access keys

 Access keys come from IAM, not S3.
-Don't use the root account.
+Do not use the root account.

 - IAM → Users → Create user (e.g.